patrickenfuego/Chapterize-Audiobooks/README.md

   DESCRIPTION:         optional path to an existing srt timecode file in a different directory.

   --language [LANGUAGE], -l [LANGUAGE]
-  DESCRIPTION:         model language to use. requires a supported model ('en-us' is provided)
+  DESCRIPTION:         model language to use. requires a supported model ('en-us' is provided).

+  --model [{small,large}], -m [{small,large}]
+  DESCRIPTION:         model type to use if multiple models are available. default is small.

+  --download_model [{small,large}], -dm [{small,large}]
+  DESCRIPTION          download the model archive specified in the --language parameter

   --cover_art [COVER_ART_PATH], -ca [COVER_ART_PATH]
   DESCRIPTION:         path to cover art file.
 Optional.